1906: The “Anti-Lobby” Law

 2022: Commission on Ethics and Lobbying in Government

 Governor Kathy Hochul signed the Ethics Commission Reform Act of 2022 (ECRA) into law on April 9, 2022.
-ECRA repealed operative provisions of the Public Integrity Reform Act of 2011 and established the Commission on Ethics and Lobbying in Government (COELIG or the Commission) to replace JCOPE.
-COELIG is an 11-member Commission in which nominees must be approved by the Independent Review Committee (IRC), which is composed of the Deans or designated Vice-Deans of the 15 accredited New York State law schools.
+ECRA repealed operative provisions of the Public Integrity Reform Act of 2011 and established the Commission on Ethics and Lobbying in Government (COELIG) to replace JCOPE.
+COELIG is an 11-member Commission in which nominees must be approved by the Independent Review Committee (IRC), which is composed of the deans of the 15 accredited New York state law schools.
 Commissioners are appointed as follows: three by the Governor, two by the Senate President and Majority Leader, one by the Senate Minority Leader, two by the Assembly Speaker, one by the Assembly Minority Leader, one by the State Comptroller, and one by the Attorney General.

-ECRA expanded ethics training requirements to mandate live comprehensive ethics training for the entire state executive workforce, legislature, and legislative employees - more than 300,000 individuals -biannually with refresher online training in intervening years.
-ECRA also extended the Commission's ethics and enforcement jurisdiction over state employees for two years after separation of service from State government.
+ECRA expanded ethics training requirements to mandate live comprehensive ethics training for the entire state executive workforce, legislature, and legislative employees - more than 320,000 individuals - biennially with refresher online training in intervening years.
+ECRA also extended the Commission's ethics and enforcement jurisdiction over state employees for two years after separation from state government service and over lobbyists, their clients, and related actors for two years after their last due filing or lobbying activity.
 In addition, ECRA removed special voting requirements for investigative and enforcement matters and allows such matters to be “elevated” into formal investigations on the initiative of staff or the Commission and to be advanced to hearing or other disposition by a simple majority vote of Commissioners.
+ECRA also called for the new Commission to review pending inquiries and matters and to establish policies to address them.

 Sources: